EMD SD40-2: Rebuilds

 The unusually troublesome SD50 have also been rebuilt into the equivalent of SD40-2s, rather than scrapping them.
 The 645F block and crankshaft are inherently good designs (indeed, the lessons learned with the 645F became part of the 710G); lowering the rating from 3500 hp at 950 rpm to 3000 hp at 900 rpm solved the mechanical and electrical reliability issues.

+SD40N

+Union Pacific has rebuilt 486 of their SD40-2's into SD40N's at their Jenk's shop.
+These units received a microprocessor control system to increase adhesion, control options, and extend the life of the locomotive.